What is the Health Innovation School?

 Guest Faculty (Trainers) – Trainers from the Netherlands and international expert centers have been recruited to design and deliver components of the program.
 Meet some of the trainers here!

-The first ever cohort of the Health Innovation School was selected and announced on June 7, 2017.
-Meet the future leaders of health and care in the Netherlands here!
+The second cohort of participants for the Health Innovation School has been announced!
+They represent a mix of experiences, sectors, perspectives and geographies from across health and care in the Netherlands.
+Meet some of the future leaders of health and care in the Netherlands here!